chenxd2/DSI-KPMG-Capstone/README.md

 ### Progress
 - update feature datasets
 - binary classification model
-- modify LSTM and CNN model
+- modify LSTM and CNN model, implement forward forecasting

 ### Problem
-- number of period predict forward? so far, our model predicts 1 month forward
 - CIQ database access
 - Include previous target variable or not? if include, prediction looks like a simple shifting on CNN